MrS0m30n3/youtube-dl-gui/README.md

 1. Download & extract the Windows installer
 2. Run the `setup.exe` file

-### Building the Debian package

-1. Download & extract the source
-2. Open a shell in the source directory
-3. Run `cd .. && tar -cJvf youtube-dl-gui_0.4.0.orig.tar.xz youtube-dl-gui && cd youtube-dl-gui && dpkg-buildpackage -rfakeroot`
-4. The debian package will be available in the parent directory, install it using `gdebi` or `dpkg -i`

 ## Contributing
 * **Add support for new language:** See [localization howto](docs/localization_howto.md)
 * **Report a bug:** See [issues](https://github.com/MrS0m30n3/youtube-dl-gui/issues)